 Thus, when it comes to optimizing your campaigns CPA and CPC are not enough.

-Of course, you can abort all ads that cost a lot.
-That works but sooner or later you’ll have to abort all your ads and start from scratch with no clue what happened and no information to guide you with the new campaign.
+Sooner or later, in fact, you’ll end up having to pause all your ads and start from scratch, with no clue about what happened to the previous ones and no information to guide you with the new campaign.

 To really understand why your ads are not performing as well as you want you’ll need to analyze more metrics.

-Impressions: The number of times your ads were displayed.
+Impressions:# of times your ads were displayed

 Here’s an example: